kaazing/gateway/doc/security/p_aaa_integ_custom_lm.md

     Before you begin, you need the Gateway, your Java custom login module (for demo purposes, you can use the sample custom login module called `GATEWAY_HOME/web/extras/samples/security/CustomLoginModule.java`), and the fully qualified class name of your custom login module.
 Note that the `GATEWAY_HOME/web/extras` directory is read-only.
 So, to modify the provided `CustomLoginModule.java` file, you must copy the file to your `GATEWAY_HOME/web/base` directory.

 2. Compile your Java custom login module file into a JAR file and place it in `GATEWAY_HOME/lib`.
 You can also update the `CLASSPATH` to point to the desired directory containing the JAR file.
 3. In the Gateway configuration (for example, `GATEWAY_HOME/conf/gateway-config.xml`), add the custom login module and set the `type` to point to `class:the-fully-qualified-class-name`.
 For example, if you are using the sample custom login module provided with the Gateway, the fully qualified class name is `org.kaazing.demo.loginmodules.CustomLoginModule`.
-The following is the `login-module` entry for this sample, as shown in line 2:
+The following is the `login-module` entry for this sample:

     ``` xml
     <login-module>